“WHAT DO YOU MEAN I’VE BEEN DISCHARGED?”

 How do we eliminate them?

 Following NYS regulation is a double-edged sword, though.
 How would this work in terms of therapy and conducting treatment?
-In most Article 31, the frequency of contact a therapist has with a patient has implications.
-First, it is considered bad practice to have erratic contact with a client.
+In Article 31, the frequency of contact a therapist has with a patient has implications.
+First, it is considered wrong to have erratic contact with a client.
 If contact is sporadic, there must be a clinical explanation for the irregular intervals between therapy sessions.

 I suspect, in the end, this goes back to issues around Evidence-Based Treatment (EBP).

 NYS Office of Mental Health (NY OMH) and other state un regulatory commissions in Mental Health push EBT as the gold standard in care.
-Wait a minute, why is EBP the gold standard of care if it isn’t the best treatment fit for BiPOC communities?
+Why is EBP the gold standard of care if it isn’t the best treatment fit for BIPOC communities?
 Why should the push be to keep clinics to “best practices” to keep their doors open and -licensed by the state commission to operate if therapy doesn’t work for everyone?
 I recommend keeping these questions front and center when evaluating the disparities in NY and other states for black and Latino communities in the community mental health clinic.